leahgarrett/image-management-system/docs/roles-and-permissions.md

 ### Casual

+*(deferred beyond V1)*

-Casuals are Group members with a more passive level of participation.
-This role is suitable for people who are hesitant about, or uncomfortable with, having deletion permissions.
+Casuals are the passive participants of their Groups.
+This role provides read-only access to Collections and is suitable for people less comfortable navigating digital interfaces:

 ``` yaml
 media: